Icenium/bond-content/custom-cordova-plugins/lesson-1.md

 ### Step 2.
 Run the app in the AppBuilder Companion App

 It's fun to see the fruits of your labor, even if you have only just begun the lesson!
 As you learned in a previous lesson, the AppBuilder Companion App lets you run your app on a real device without going through the hassle of installing and configuring SDKs or provisioning profiles.

+*Note that some Cordova plugins don't work in the device simulator, but do work with the Companion App and on your own device.*

 <hr data-action="start" />